tanhaowenxk/Table-Tennis-launcher/README.md

 ## Table Tennis Launcher
 ## Introduction
 This project aims to develop a table tennis ball launcher system for NYP Table Tennis CCA to help trainees practice effectively without needing a practice buddy.
 Below is the comprehensive development process of the system.
+The struggle I faced was deciding which components to use and how to utilize their functionality.
+I had to test and dismantle the components to understand them better.

 ### Project Development Steps